dsyer/kubernetes-intro/README.md

 * The database probably isn't fit for production use.
 It has a clear text password for instance.

+## The Bad Bits: Secrets

+Kubernetes has a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) feature built in, but everyone knows they are not encrypted, so not really secret.
+There are several approaches that work to encrypt secrets, but it's not standardized and it's hard to operationalize.
+We've been here before, so Vault and/or Credhub will probably end up being a solution.

+For high-end, super security-concious sites, you have to ensure that unencrypted data is never at rest, anywhere (including in an ephemeral file system in a container volume).
+Applications have to be able to decrypt secrets in-process, so Spring can help with that, but in practice only if users explicitly ask for it.

 ## A Different Approach to Boilerplate YAML

 Kubernetes is flexible and extensible.
 How about a CRD (Custom Resource Definition)?
 E.g. what if our demo manifest was just this: